elianap/SpeechXAI/README.md

 [![official paper](https://img.shields.io/badge/paper-EACL%202024-b31b1b.svg)](https://aclanthology.org/2024.eacl-long.136/)

+This repository contains the code for the paper ["Explaining Speech Classification Models via Word-Level Audio Segments and Paralinguistic Features"](https://aclanthology.org/2024.eacl-long.136/), accepted at the 18th Conference of the European Chapter of the Association for Computational Linguistics (EACL) 2024, long paper.

 We propose a novel approach to explain speech classification models 🗣️💬

 We provide two types of insights. 🚀